mjohnson324/Code-Notes/Computer_Science/Data Structures and Algorithms.md

 1. select the first item best meeting the criteria (O(N))
 2. select the next item; do this repeatedly until none are left.
 This process takes O(N^2) time

+Degrees can be odd or even

+To traverse an Eulerian circuit (cycle) where every path is traversed once and you end up at the same spot:

+Every vertex must have an even degree

+Every vertex must have more than 0 degrees

+For a simple path (every edge once) either all even or two odd and the rest even

+Graphs: relationships, modeling

+How to traverse to get the shortest path?

+np-complete: A problem with no better solution or no solution (traveling salesman)

+DFS applies to graphs too

+DFS: you need to read, update or sort

+Keep going down left (or right)

+Maybe good if you know a node is deep down

+Strategy- implementation of an algorithm

+DFS Strategies: all are permutations of the three things you can do at each node:

+1. read it (d)

+2. Look left (l)

+3. look right (r)

+The order of operations matters!

+root 6, l4, r5, l2, r3, l1, r8, l7, r9

+1. Pre order- dlr, 6421_358_7_9

+2. In order- ldr, ordered list!

+3. Post order- lrd, 13_25_4_79_8_6; Example: deletion, delete children first (left and right)

+Time Complexity: O(n), linear

+Space complexity: O(h), tree height

+BFS: level by level (graphs too) or in-level order, level-order traversal

+Might be better if you don't know a node's location

+Discovered node: nodes referenced for future processing (includes root)

+1. Read data

+2. Reference discovered nodes for later reading in a queue

+3. Repeat until all nodes discovered and processed

+Time: O(n)

+Space: O(w), width of tree